The Math Center is a non-credit, Community Education class which provides assistance

 - In-house loan of current textbooks and solutions manuals

-- A library of supplemental books, DVDs, and video tapes for check-out
+- A library of supplemental books and videos for check-out

 - Computers for mathematical purposes